litestar-org/litestar/docs/usage/middleware/builtin-middleware.rst

 -------------

-Another common security mechanism is to require that each incoming request has a "Host" or "X-Forwarded-Host" header, and then to restrict hosts to a specific set of domains - what's called "allowed hosts".
+Another common security mechanism is to require that each incoming request has a "Host" or "X-Forwarded-Host" header, and then to restrict hosts to a specific set of domains - what is called "allowed hosts".

 Litestar includes an :class:`AllowedHostsMiddleware <.middleware.allowed_hosts.AllowedHostsMiddleware>` class that can be easily enabled by either passing an instance of :class:`AllowedHostsConfig <.config.allowed_hosts.AllowedHostsConfig>` or a